 9 Vista Blvd Suite 201, Slingerlands, NY 12159, United States

-The reviews for this lasik surgeon practice highlight positive experiences with friendly and professional staff, excellent customer service, and successful outcomes.
-Many reviewers were thrilled with their improved vision, with some mentioning achieving 20/20 vision after years of wearing glasses.
-The efficient and straightforward process of the surgery was also praised by several reviewers.
-However, there were a few negative experiences mentioned, including long wait times and one reviewer feeling rushed during a consultation.
-Overall, the majority of the reviews convey a positive impression of the lasik surgeon practice.
+The reviews for this lasik surgeon practice highlight overwhelmingly positive experiences including friendly staff, excellent customer service, and successful vision outcomes with some achieving 20/20 vision after years of wearing glasses.
+The surgery process was praised as efficient and straightforward, though a couple reviewers mentioned long wait times and feeling rushed in consultation.
+Overall, the practice receives very positive reviews.

 - Excellent customer service and friendly staff, making patients feel comfortable and welcome throughout the entire process.